 While backpacking along the southern coast of New Zealand, Emily and her Earlham peers spotted a pod of Hector’s Dolphins just offshore.
 They dropped their backpacks and sprinted to the sea.

 “It was an incredible rush for someone who loves animals,” said Bell-Hoerth, who swam with the pod for almost an hour in the frigid Pacific, drawn to their playfulness and charisma.
 “I got this feeling that, yes!
 This is what I want to protect; this is worth protecting,” she said.

 Bell-Hoerth grew up on the coast of Maine, and she brought her love for the ocean with her to Earlham.
 She has followed her interest in marine biology to the Galapagos and New Zealand, where she took courses with Earlham professors.
 After her sophomore year, she received a fellowship from the National Science Foundation to conduct research on algae with the Bigelow Laboratory for Ocean Sciences in Maine.
-Bell-Hoerth will graduate in May as one of Earlham’s first Environmental Science majors.
+Bell-Hoerth graduated in May 2014 as one of Earlham’s first Environmental Science majors.
 “It’s incredibly important work, the kind of socially involved science that this planet needs” she said, excited about growing interest among new students.